mongodb/mongo-java-driver/docs/reference/content/driver-async/getting-started/quick-tour-admin.md

 MongoDatabase database = mongoClient.getDatabase("mydb");
 MongoCollection<Document> collection = database.getCollection("test");
 ```

 {{% note %}}
+Calling the `getDatabase()` on `MongoClient` does not create a database.
+Only when a database is written to will a database be created.
+Examples include the creation of an index or the insertion of a document
+into a previously non-existent collection.
+{{% /note %}}

+{{% note %}}
 Sometimes you will need the same or similar callbacks more than once.
 In these situations